DarrenRainey/Blue-Duck/README.md

 Payloads/Ducky -Scripts that have been converted to work with the ardunio platform

 There are sub folders of each platform and version to make it easy to find a compatible payload

+# Contributing
+If you would like to add your script or code to this repo simply make a fork and send me a pull request or send me a message with a link to your pastebin :)